-Meghan Markle Won’t Be Wearing Vera Wang Wedding Dress, The Designer Confirms To “Harper’s Bazaar”
+Meghan Markle Won’t Be Wearing Vera Wang Wedding Dress, The Designer Confirms To ‘Harper’s Bazaar’

 “Neither full-blown royal wedding like Diana or Kate, and neither narrow, sensual and more sexy–I think she’ll go somewhere in-between that feels a tad more modern,” she continued.
 Vera added that she thinks Meghan won’t go as far as wearing a mermaid silhouette but that she will wear something in between a traditional royal gown and a gown that’s more contemporary.

-As the designer notes, Meghan Markle is marrying Prince Harry who will probably never be crowned king, so she has some more leeway in her choices.
+As the designer notes, Meghan Markle is marrying Prince Harry who will probably never be crowned king, so she has more leeway in her choices.

 As for who Meghan has chosen to design what’s likely to become the most talked about dress of the year, the name of the designer has not been revealed.
 As Metro UK notes, the bookies have been putting money on names like Caroline Herrera, Erdem, Inbal Dror, and Sarah Burton for Alexander McQueen.
 But fashion design duo Ralph and Russo are the current favorites according to Metro.
 Meghan has worn the brand before.
 The royal bride-to-be wore one of their haute-couture gowns to her engagement photo shoot.

 That dress caused a stir with some commentators saying that it cost too much money.
-As Metro notes, the dress cost almost fifty thousand pounds.
+As Metro notes, the dress cost almost £50,000.
 Other protested that the bodice was too sheer.
 So some people may not be happy if she chooses those designers for her big day.
-But the designers behind the brand, Tamara Ralph and Michael Russo are British, so that could appease some of her fashion critics.
+But the designers behind the brand, Tamara Ralph and Michael Russo, are British, so that could appease some of her fashion critics.

-Meghan Markle attends an Anzac Day service at Westminster Abbey in London, England (April 25, 2018) pic.twitter.com/hq3dMNFWw2